fboglind/INTSEC-phase-3/README.md

 ## INTSEC Phase 3

 Here are some ways to exploit weaknesses in Passoire, mostly by uploading .php scripts.
+The code for all the scripts are in this document (as well as in files in the repo)

 [image name] [group name]